Amber Mariano: All-Stars

 Brkich was a member of the Chapera tribe, a group including Rob Mariano, Sue Hawk, and fellow The Australian Outback player Alicia Calaway.
 In the season's premiere episode, Mariano and Brkich agreed to form an alliance.
 They faced their first Tribal Council in the fourth episode, and their relationship was a matter of discussion; but ultimately, it was Rob Cesternino who was sent home.
 Due to a twist that dissolved one of the three tribes, Jenna Lewis and Rupert Boneham joined the Chapera tribe leading to Mariano and Brkich quickly fortifying a long-term alliance with the duo.

 Mid-game, a tribal shuffle managed to swap every contestant to the opposite tribe with the exception of Brkich, who remained on the Chapera tribe with Lex van den Berghe, Shii Ann Huang, Jerri Manthey, and Kathy Vavrick-O'Brien.
 The tribe went on to lose the next challenge and upon leaving, Mariano informed van den Berghe that he would take care of him if he took care of Brkich.
 Van den Berghe, Huang, and Vavrick-O'Brien voted out Manthey in hopes that Mariano would keep his word.

 After the merge, van den Berghe was voted out despite Mariano promising to take care of him.
 Mariano and Brkich also managed to maintain several "alliances," including their agreement with Boneham and Lewis, one with "Big Tom" Buchanan, and one with Calaway.
 Eventually, the pair ended up in the Final Four with Lewis and Boneham.
 Once there, Brkich won her first individual Immunity challenge, and she and Mariano convinced Lewis to vote out Boneham instead of forcing a tie.
 In the final three, Mariano won immunity and chose Brkich to continue with him to the Final Two.
 Facing the jury, they both met criticism for their gameplay.
 Ultimately, Brkich was victorious by becoming the Sole Survivor in a 4–3 vote, securing her the winner by receiving votes from van den Berghe, Calaway, Huang, and Buchanan while Mariano received votes from Vavrick-O'Brien, Boneham and Lewis.
 Before the vote was read, Mariano proposed to Brkich, which she accepted without hesitation.

 Winners at War

 After a 16-year and 32-season hiatus, Brkich, now using her married name of Mariano, returned to compete on the show's first all-winners season alongside her husband, Rob.
 She was a member of the Dakal tribe.
 After they lost the second immunity challenge, Mariano became the second contestant voted off as well as the second person sent to the Edge of Extinction.
 She lost the two Edge return challenges to Tyson Apostol and Natalie Anderson respectively and then became a permanent member of the jury on day 35.
 Her placement dropped down to 20th after the first boot Anderson won the second re-entry duel.
-Mariano voted for Tony Vlachos to win the season, which he did in a 12-4-0 vote and become the second two-time winner in Survivor history.
+Mariano voted for Tony Vlachos to win the season, which he did in a 12-4-0 vote to become the second two-time winner in Survivor history.